-How to Become an Offshore Paramedic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become an Offshore Paramedic: A Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary Expectations

-(See our full list of alternative jobs for EMTs and paramedics).
+(See our list of alternative jobs for EMTs and paramedics).

-An offshore paramedic is a certified paramedic who works on an offshore oil rig and treats illnesses and injuries among the oil workers.
+As you might guess, an offshore paramedic is a certified paramedic who works on an offshore oil rig treating illnesses and injuries among the oil workers.
 Oil rigs anchor many miles from land, so having a capable and well-trained emergency medical professional on board is extremely important.

-Continue reading to learn more about the role of an offshore paramedic, as well as their required training, responsibilities, salaries, and benefits.
+Let’s take a deeper look at the role of offshore paramedics and their required training, responsibilities, salaries, and benefits.

 Offshore Paramedic Duties & Responsibilities